ihmeuw/pseudopeople/docs/source/glossary.rst

         The noised data will be output in format specific to the dataset type, eg a densus or tax form.

+    Entity resolution (ER)
+        The task of identifying the unique entities associated with a set of records, where multiple records may refer to the same entity.
+        Also called "record linkage," among other names.

     Noise functions
         Functions that will be applied to datasets at a row or column level to apply errors or mistakes in the data to replicate realistic challenges in personal record linkage.

+    Record linkage
+        Another term for entity resolution.